marifribeiro/cs50-8-finance/README.md

 You will need [Python](https://www.python.org/downloads/) and [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/) installed on your computer to run this application.

 Start by installing [Python 2.7.9](https://www.python.org/downloads/release/python-2717/) or higher.
-Once you have Python, run the following commands:
+Once you have Python, and clonned this repository, run the following commands:

 To install this project's dependecies, run: